chloeBarraza/grocery/README.md

 * Your server is now ready for use!

 ## Getting started
-* Open up this code in your preferred -word I cant remember-.
+* Open up this code in your preferred IDE.
 * Launch the first terminal.
   - cd into server.
- -
+  - Enter to set up "npm i express pg cors".
   - Then enter "nodemon index".

 * Launch the second terminal.
   - cd into front-end.
- - Enter to set up "npm i express pg cors".
   - Then enter "npm start".

 ## How to use the app
 * Type into the input box and click the Add button.